Top 5 4th Quarter Trades of MC - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were MCDONALD PARTNERS LLC’s top five trades of the quarter.
+According to GuruFocus data, these were MCRAE CAPITAL MANAGEMENT INC’s top five trades of the quarter.

-The guru sold out of their 16,000-share investment in ARCA:URTH.
-Previously, the stock had a 0.61% weight in the equity portfolio.
-Shares traded for an average price of $107.91 during the quarter.
+MCRAE CAPITAL MANAGEMENT INC reduced their investment in NYSE:PWR by 15,750 shares.
+The trade had a 0.61% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $142.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-MCDONALD PARTNERS LLC reduced their investment in ARCA:VOO by 2,985 shares.
-The trade had a 0.37% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $351.8.
+MCRAE CAPITAL MANAGEMENT INC reduced their investment in NYSE:MDT by 8,920 shares.
+The trade had a 0.22% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $81.05.

-During the quarter, MCDONALD PARTNERS LLC bought 20,476 shares of ARCA:SPYG for a total holding of 29,419.
-The trade had a 0.35% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $51.91.
+MCRAE CAPITAL MANAGEMENT INC reduced their investment in NYSE:TFC by 16,450 shares.
+The trade had a 0.22% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $43.87.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.